WilsonPercival/WilsonPercival/offline json update bug/offline_json_update_bug_r308s.md

 ## Problem description

-I upload the first version of the game to the server with the `offline.json` file.
-Then I upload the second version of the game to the server, but without the `offline.json` file.
+I upload the first version of the game to the server with the `offline.json and sw.js` files.
+Then I upload the second version of the game to the server, but without the `offline.json and sw.js` files.
 Further, no matter how much I update the page, the game will not be updated.
 You need to clear the cache.

 ## Attach a .c3p